jadecobra/python_tdd_exercises/source/classes/classes.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I add :doc:`/exceptions/ModuleNotFoundError` to the running list of exceptions encountered
+* I add :doc:`/exceptions/ModuleNotFoundError` to the list of exceptions encountered

   .. code-block:: python